Security robots are being used to ward off San Francisco’s homeless population

 The S.F.
 SPCA says it has since removed the robot and is working through a permitting process but already has seen “two acts of vandalism” since the robot’s removal.

 But putting permits and public use of sidewalks aside, it seems the robot could do more than just discourage homeless camps.
-It could keep an eye on the surrounding area and report crimes, yes, but it could also possibly be used to alert police and social workers to areas where homelessness seems to have increased or look for anyone who may be facing violence or a a psychotic episode and in need of intervention.
+It could keep an eye on the surrounding area and report crimes, yes, but it could also possibly be used to alert police and social workers to areas where homelessness seems to have increased or look for anyone who may be facing violence or a psychotic episode and in need of intervention.

 The Knightscope bots are equipped with four cameras able to read more than 300 license plates per minute.
 They can move about and keep tabs on an area, noting anyone on a list of those who shouldn’t be there.